Zaloog/kanban-python/README.md

 **kanban-python** also comes with more features, like custom column creation, automatic scanning and customizable config file to support you being productive.

-This package was developed with [pyscaffold], which provides awesome project templates and takes over much of the boilerplate for python packaging.
+This package was initially developed with [pyscaffold], which provides awesome project templates and takes over much of the boilerplate for python packaging.
 It was a great help for developing my first package and I can highly recommend it.
+With version `0.5.X` the repository structure was changed to use [uv].

 ## Features
 <details><summary>Colorful and Interactive</summary>